argumentcomputer/sphinx/README.md

 build on, the whole world benefits:

 - [Wormhole Foundation](https://wormhole.foundation/) who has generously
-  supported the project from the beginning both through awarding Lurk Lab a [contributor grant](https://wormhole.foundation/blog/wormhole-foundation-awards-contributor-grant-to-lurk-lab-to-bring-trustless-transfers-to-wormhole-with-zk-proofs), and through their broader ecosystem work.
+  supported the project from the beginning both through awarding Argument a [contributor grant](https://wormhole.foundation/blog/wormhole-foundation-awards-contributor-grant-to-lurk-lab-to-bring-trustless-transfers-to-wormhole-with-zk-proofs), and through their broader ecosystem work.
 - [Succinct Labs](https://www.succinct.xyz), a fellow Wormhole ecosystem